MichaelMCE/epGuide/readme.txt

+epGuide - A DVB-T Programme Guide viewer.

+Displays Digital TV listings as retrieved from an attached DVB-T USB dongle.

 This project is the product a task I set myself to determine how rapidly could I produced a usable & to spec application.